BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/README.md

 - [ ] "Pick a random number... no, not that one!" - Tales of Real-World Exploits Based on Bad Randomness - Max Hoffmann
 - [x] 10 Problems Large Companies Have with Managing C++ Dependencies and How to Solve Them - Augustin Popa
-- [ ] A new dragon in the den: fast conversion from floating-point numbers - Cassio Neri
+- [ ] A New Dragon In The Den: Fast Conversion From Floating-Point Numbers - Cassio Neri
 - [ ] A Simple Rollback System in C++: The Secret Behind Online Multiplayer Games - Elias Farhan
 - [ ] Advanced and Modern C++ Programming: The Tricky Parts - Nicolai Josuttis
 - [ ] Adventures with Legacy CodeBases: Tales of Incremental Improvement - Roth Michaels